emberjs/guides/source/tutorial/simple-component.md

 });
 ```

-Now lets render our component using the `render` function.
+Now let's render our component using the `render` function.
 The `render` function allows us to pass a template string, so that we can declare the component in the same way we do in our templates.
 Since we set the `rentalObj` variable to our local scope, we can access it as part of our render string.